 Muni Forward aims to make getting around San Francisco safer and more reliable by creating a Rapid Network, improving reliability, using state-of-the-art technology to make the system run better, and enhancing safety and access to stops and stations.
 Muni Forward transit priority projects on the Rapid Network may include adding bus or pedestrian bulbs, transit-only lanes, transit signal priority, and other street design changes to reduce delay for transit and enhance pedestrian safety.
-The first phase of Muni Forward is already underway, with a 10% service increase in place and over 40 miles of transit priority projects, priority will be given to lines 1, 5, 7R, 8, 22, K, and M, then to lines that have high existing or projected ridership, such as the 24, 29, 43, and 44.
+The first phase of Muni Forward is already underway, with a 10% service increase in place and over 40 miles of transit priority improvements on the way.
+During the next phase of Muni Forward transit priority projects, priority will be given to lines 1, 5, 7R, 8, 22, K, and M, then to lines that have high existing or projected ridership, such as the 24, 29, 43, and 44.